sharat87/sharats.me/content/posts/2020-03-08-the-weird-global.md

 title: The Weird `global`
 tags: python, rant
 description: >
-    Usage of the global keyword and how it can be unintuitive some times, with lots of examples and details.
+    Usage of the global keyword and how it can be unintuitive sometimes, with lots of examples and details.
 ---

 Python's `global` keyword allows us to change the value of module-level variables inside functions.